FAQs

 How can I get the Emergency Contraceptive Pill (ECP)?

-You can get the ECP on prescription from Family Planning, your GP or health practitioner, or you can buy it from a pharmacy.
+You can get the ECP on prescription from Sexual Wellbeing Aotearoa, your GP or health practitioner, or you can buy it from a pharmacy.
 It can be taken up to 72 hours after having unprotected sex (penis in vagina sex where you have not used contraception or if the contraception has failed).

 -